-Further according to sources on this contemporary of the notorious emperor Napoleon Bonaparte of medieval France, Shaka proved to be the legendary Zulu King who played an important role in uniting disparate Zulu clans into a cohesive nation.
+Going by further sources on this contemporary of the highly notorious Napoleon Bonaparte of medieval France, Shaka proved to be the King who played an important role in uniting disparate Zulu clans into a cohesive nation.
 Shaka went on to refine the ibutho system used by Dingiswayo and others and, with Mthethwa’s support over the next several years.

-What is stated as refinement is obvious euphemism for cutting short the traditional preparatory manoeuvres and underhand diplomatic negotiations for sudden unexplained attacks and the unleashing of mayhem on unwary tribes people.
-This untraditional, unorthodox surprise element seemed to have worked well in Shaka’s favour.
+What has been stated above as refinement is mere euphemism for Shaka’s cutting short the traditional preparatory manoeuvres and underhand diplomatic negotiations for sudden unexplained attacks and the unleashing of mayhem on unwary tribes people.
+This untraditional, unorthodox surprise element seemed to have worked well in his favour.

 Having successfully consolidated his reign of terror over the tribes, just like the thieving generals of modern Nigeria, Shaka went on to forge alliances with his smaller neighbours, to counter the growing threat from Ndwandwe raids from the north.

-Although he preferred social and propagandistic political methods, he also engaged in a number of battles, as some Zulu sources understate of his rather bloodthirsty campaigns.
+Although he preferred social and propagandistic political methods, he also engaged in a number of battles, as some Zulu sources understate of his rather blood lust campaigns.
 In turn, he was ultimately assassinated by his own half brothers, Dingane and Mhlangana.

 It seems the perspective of modern historical observers that Zulu warfare tactics before Shaka was relatively dignified, honouring the valour of opponents, with lots of entertainment motifs in the cultural gestures, dances, verbal threats, and negotiative diplomacy.

-Generally described as primarily defensive in nature, it soon under Shaka entered a phase of cold blooded attacks and downright murders, treacherous betrayal of principles and treaties, blatant sacking of entire villages of men, women and children.
+Generally described as primarily defensive in nature, it soon under Shaka entered a phase of cold blooded and downright mass bmurders, treacherous betrayal of principles and treaties, and the horrendous sacking of entire villages of men, women and children.